Network Security21 min read

 Conclusion

 The industrial DMZ is the architectural control that makes IT/OT integration safe and manageable.
-With a properly designed and implemented DMZ, organizations can provide business users with the operational data they need, vendors with the remote access they require, and OT systems with the IT services they use — without creating the direct connectivity pathways that attackers exploit.
+With a properly designed and implemented DMZ, organizations can provide business users with the operational data they need, vendors with the remote access they require, and OT systems with the IT services they use, without creating the direct connectivity pathways that attackers exploit.

 The investment in DMZ design and implementation is substantial, but the operational benefits extend beyond security: a well-designed DMZ with a historian replica, file transfer server, and managed remote access is also better infrastructure than the ad-hoc connectivity arrangements it replaces.
+Organizations that have gone through this process consistently tell us the security improvement was worth it, but they valued the operational clarity almost as much.

 Beacon Security provides industrial DMZ design, implementation, and validation services for organizations building or upgrading their IT/OT boundary security architecture.
 Contact us to design the industrial DMZ appropriate for your environment and business requirements.